Robert-California/Jens-Lauritsen/README.md

 Hey there!
 I'm a passionate Computer Science student hailing from the beautiful country of Denmark.
-As someone deeply immersed in the world of technology, I find joy in exploring both the backend and frontend aspects of software development.
+As someone deeply immersed in the world of technology, I find joy in exploring both the backend and frontend aspects of software development

 * 🌍  I'm based in Denmark, odense
 * 🧠  I'm learning NativeScript & Flutter